 Considering their price, it’s understandable they’re not the thickest, but they do get the job done if you’re happy to put a bit of time and effort into them.

-The DG Series MMA Gloves from Brace Master are made with leather, which is a welcome addition for the price, and although it’s not the most premium quality, it still feels better than the artificial stuff.
+The MMA Gloves from Brace Master are made with leather, which is a welcome addition for the price, and although it’s not the most premium quality, it still feels better than the artificial stuff.

 The gloves have been sewn solidly so you don’t feel as though they’ll fall to pieces and the threads are thick to keep everything in place.
 The cushioning is made with a new type of foam for Brace Master as well as a new design, so everything is new and improved.